-The report assumes all necessary Local Authority and other Consents have been obtained for the alterations and the appropriate documentation including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed that they meet the standards required by the Building Regulations or are exempt.
+The property has been extended to the rear.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.